two korean women in traditional dress

 Talk To Me In Korean (Level 1)

 Talk To Me In Korean is specifically designed for independent learners.
-It teaches the basics of the language and focuses on conversational Korean that you would hear in everyday situations.
+It teaches the basics of the language and focuses on conversational Korean that you would encounter in everyday situations.
 It also includes practice questions and an answer guide.
 Now, you can even download a set of MP3 files to hear the pronunciation, example sentences, and dialogues that are in the book.
-You can read customer reviews here to see if Talk To Me In Korean is a good choice for you.
+You can see if Talk To Me In Korean is a good choice for you here.

 Read and Speak Korean for Beginners

 Read and Speak Korean for Beginners makes learning Korean accessible and entertaining.
 In addition to important grammar and vocabulary explanations, there are also quizzes, games, puzzles, and flashcards that make learning Korean fun.
-There are also audios that you can listen to via an app.
-See what other reviewers thought of Read and Speak Korean.
+You can listen to audio tracks via an app.
+Learn more about Read and Speak Korean here.

 Korean Made Simple

 Korean Made Simple is a guide to Korean culture as well as the language.
 It focuses on the importance of learning Hangul first in order to make the learning process easier.
-The book covers important grammar, vocabulary, and conversation topics, and has practice questions woven into the chapters.
+The book covers necessary grammar, vocabulary, and conversation topics, and has practice questions woven into the chapters.
 There are audio files available, but they only cover a limited portion of what’s in the book.
-See what other reviewers thought about Korean Made Simple.
+See what you think about Korean Made Simple.

 5. Watch Korean YouTube Videos

 Watching YouTube Videos is truly an entertaining way to learn Korean.
 There are instructional videos that use images and visualizations to teach difficult topics while others focus on Korean lifestyle and culture.
-Many people suggest using YouTube videos to learn Hangul before beginning with another resource like an app or a book.
-Finding a quality YouTube channel can be time-consuming, but the channels listed below are both educational and entertaining.
+You can even use YouTube videos to learn Hangul before beginning with another resource like an app or a book.
+Finding a quality YouTube channel is time-consuming, but the channels listed below are both educational and entertaining.
+You can check out even more channels here.

 Commitment: Low